Rakuten: Japan's answer to Amazon plans its own cell-phone network

 Related: Japan's Rakuten bets big on drones for online shopping

-The announcement of its wireless ambitions comes at a time when many carriers around the world are trying to build up their internet businesses in search of more revenue.
+The announcement of its wireless ambitions comes at a time when many carriers around the world are trying to build up their digital content businesses in search of more revenue.

 Verizon (VZ) recently bought Yahoo, and AT&T (T) is trying to buy Time Warner (TWX), the parent company of CNN.
-One of Japan's top wireless providers, SoftBank (SFTBF), is aggressively investing in internet and technology companies around the world.
+Meanwhile, one of Japan's top wireless providers, SoftBank (SFTBF), is aggressively investing in internet and technology companies around the world.

 Rakuten wants to go in the opposite direction.